Kickbut101/WindowsGSM.Mindustry/README.md

 ## Requirements
 [WindowsGSM](https://github.com/WindowsGSM/WindowsGSM) >= 1.21.0

+Some variant of java

 ## Installation
+1. Download the Mindustry server.jar - This plugin can only handle importing the server
 1. Move **Mindustry.cs** folder to **plugins** folder
 1. Click **[RELOAD PLUGINS]** button or restart WindowsGSM